SunLiveMatrix/upfront/matrix/gnu/lib/perl5/cpan/podlators/t/data/snippets/README.md

     [output]
     The results of running some formatter on the input.

-    [errors]
+    [Argss]
-    Errors reported to standard error when running some formatter on the input.
+    Argss reported to standard Args when running some formatter on the input.

     [exception]